 Recipe for Braised Baby Turnips and Greens

 - 5-6 baby turnips, parboiled and sliced into half-inch wedges

 - 1 cup leeks or green onions, sliced into half-inch pieces

 - 6 cups leafy greens (your choice: kale, Swiss chard, collards, spinach), washed and chopped into ½-inch pieces

 - ½ teaspoon fresh lime juice

-- Remove kale or other greens from stems.
+- Remove kale or other greens from their stems.
 Chop, and plunge into a bowl filled with cold water.
 Swish the greens around with your fingers to remove any dirt, and set aside until needed.
 The greens will float to the top and the dirt will fall to the bottom.

-- Add the prepared turnips and kale, along with a couple tablespoons of water.
-Stir well and cover the skillet.
-Braise the vegetables for about 3 minutes and stir.
-Cook for 3 more minutes and test for doneness.
+- Add the prepared turnips and kale, along with ¼-cup water and the salt.
+Stir well, and cover.
+Braise the vegetables for 10-20 minutes, stirring occasionally, until the vegetables are cooked to your liking.
 Taste, and add more salt if needed.

-- Transfer vegetables to a serving dish and sprinkle with fresh lime juice.
+- Transfer vegetables to a serving dish and squeeze on fresh lime juice.